 - Please make sure all windows are closed so that sawdust does not enter your home

-No, we will contact your electric company and set this up.
+No, we will contact your electric company and set this up for you.
 When the limbs are too close to the power lines, it is necessary for the line to be dropped so that our crews can safely work.
 Once the crew is clear of the line, we will contact the electric company to reconnect your power.
 Please know that your power may be off for several hours.
 There is no charge for this service.

-Arborists who have been ISA certified have a minimum of three years of field work in the tree industry, completed a course of study, & passed a comprehensive exam to attain certification.
+Arborists who have been ISA certified have a minimum of three years of field work in the tree industry, completed a course of study, and passed a comprehensive exam to attain certification.
 In order to stay ISA certified, the arborist must always be involved in continuing education as the certification requires a certain number of CEU’s (Continuing Education Credits) be obtained each year.
-This insures the homeowner that this person is trained on the latest science & technology with regard to tree care.
+This insures the homeowner that this person is trained on the latest science and technology with regard to tree care.

 Our Trumpet tree is dropping leaves & not blooming.
 I cleared away a suffocating vine, but will the tree come back as lush as last year?

 If your Trumpet tree’s leaves are dropping and not blooming, it is important to determine if it suffering from a pest infestation.
 If not and the problem continues, it could be a soil pH problem, over-watering, or planted in the wrong location.

 I live in a rural area & can’t take a tree down alone, but want to keep the wood.
 What are my options?

 You can call us to remove the tree and we will perform a “drop & leave”.
 This means that we will cut down the tree for you and leave the debris for you to use as you will.
 If you have the time and equipment yourself to deal with the debris and want to keep the good wood to split into firewood, this can be a good option for you.

 Tree removal is a dangerous job!
 It is highly recommended that you leave it to the professionals, who have the equipment and knowledge necessary to safely remove it.